Growth Hormone acts on the brain to conserve energy during weight loss

 Energy expenditure by the AgRP GHR KO mice during food restriction decreased significantly, suggesting that they did not save energy as efficiently as the control mice.

-As a result, the AgRP GHR KO mice experienced more weight loss, owing primarily to decreased fat mass (energy reserves) but also to loss of lean mass (vital organs, bone, muscle, ligaments, tendons, and body fluids).
+As a result, the AgRP GHR KO mice experienced more weight loss, owing primarily to decreased fat mass (energy reserves) and loss of lean mass (vital organs, bone, muscle, ligaments, tendons, and body fluids).

 "In other words, we discovered that weight loss triggers an increase in hypothalamus GH levels, which activates the AgRP neurons, making weight loss harder and intensifying the sense of hunger.
 That's precisely the same function leptin performs," Donato said.